 Emily is an athletic trainer with Advanced Pain Management Center.
 She uses her extensive background in sports and rehabilitative medicine when approaching patients’ needs and goals.
 She believes in a multi-disciplinary course of treatment.
 Emily utilizes a Class IV laser known as MLS laser therapy to treat her patients.
 Those benefiting from MLS laser therapy are able to cut their rehabilitation and overall healing time in half, often time eliminating pain within the very first 15-minute treatment session.
 Emily takes pride in decreasing patients’ pain and returning them to the activities they love faster and safer.

-Dr. Anna Wetzel PT, DPT recently made the journey to Portland from Chicago to pursue her passions.
-Anna holds a Doctorate of Physical Therapy (DPT) from the University of Illinois at Chicago and a Bachelors of Science in Kinesiology from the University of Illinois Urbana-Champaign.
+Dr. Anna Wetzel PT, DPT, OCS recently made the journey to Portland from Chicago to pursue her passions.
+Anna holds a Doctorate of Physical Therapy (DPT) from the University of Illinois at Chicago and a Bachelor of Science in Kinesiology from the University of Illinois Urbana-Champaign.
 Anna chose to advance her skills via completion of intensive training with the Orthopedic Physical Therapy Residency Program at the University of Chicago.
-Anna is currently preparing for her Orthopedic Clinical Specialist examination to gain recognition from the American Board of Physical Therapy Specialists for her skills in orthopedics.
+Anna is also a Board Certified Orthopedic Clinical Specialist indicating advanced knowledge and skills in the area of Orthopedics.
 She strives to continually advance her education and skills to provide her patients with the best possible care!

 Anna is eager to help people achieve their functional goals whether that be to walk one block, to get back to work, to have less pain, or even to run an ultramarathon.
 She has experience with athletes in various sports from recreational runners to Paralympic gold medalists in wheelchair track.
 Anna utilizes wellness and healthy lifestyle promotion as a means to facilitate achievement of her patients’ goals.
 Anna has advanced her physical therapy practice by attending courses focused on the science and biomechanics of running to optimize patient outcomes and to keep runners running!